$0 Georgia IEP Meeting Prep Checklist

 Week 1: Hand-deliver a complete copy of your child's current IEP, most recent evaluation, and all progress reports to the school's special education coordinator.
 Request written confirmation of receipt.
 Do not rely on the school liaison officer to transfer records — bring your own copies.

 Week 3-4: Attend the IEP meeting with your Blueprint scripts and all documentation.
 If the team proposes reducing services, demand Prior Written Notice explaining the reduction and the data supporting it.
-Georgia law requires the district to explain in writing why they're changing any element of the IEP.
+Georgia law requires Prior Written Notice for proposed or refused changes to identification, evaluation, educational placement, or the provision of FAPE.

 Free Download